haskell-perf/graphs/results/README.md

 * Space: https://github.com/haskell-perf/graphs/blob/master/results/SPACE.md

 Note: Some functions of Data.Graph was not in the original library (edgeCount, hasEdge, vertexCount), their defintion can be found in `bench/Containers/Graph.hs`

+### Benchmarking routine

+For the main results, we produce a generic list of edges, create a graph from it, fully evaluate this graph to Normal Form, then pass it to then benchmarked function.
+This may not reflect the reality, so we produced https://github.com/haskell-perf/graphs/blob/master/results/TIME-creation.md where, where the creation time (from a list of edges) is taken into account.

+### The list of edges

+Containers, FGL and Hash-Graph are dealing well with a list of edges.
+This is *not* the case with Alga, so we produced https://github.com/haskell-perf/graphs/blob/master/results/TIME-extra.md where we used the alga representation instead of a list of edges.

 ## Some words about graphs
 The functions are benchmarked against two generic graphs: